 is difficult to provide a reliable user experience across environments

-PEP 517 therefore came to the rescue and specified a new standard to package and distribute Python modules.
+PEP 517 came to the rescue and specified a new standard for packaging and distributing Python modules.
 Under PEP 517:

-pyproject.tomlfile is used to specify what program to use for generating the distribution.
+pyproject.tomlfile is used to specify which program to use to generate the distribution.

-build_sdist(directory: str)create the distribution bundle at the specified
+build_sdist(directory: str), create the distribution bundle in the specified

-directory.
-The program is free to use its own configuration script or extend the
+The program may use its own configuration file or extend the

 pip install *.whlor

-pipwill go ahead and copy the files into
+pipwill go ahead and copy its files into the

 site-packagesdirectory.
 If not,